Dabolus/blog/content/posts/creating-content/creating-content.md

 ---
-title: "Creating content"
+title: 'Creating content'
-path: "/creating-content"
+path: '/creating-content'
-tags: ["Theme"]
+tags: ['Theme']
-series: "Theme"
+series: 'Theme'
-featuredImage: "./cover.jpg"
+featuredImage: './cover.jpg'
 excerpt: How to create pages, posts and manage tags.
 created: 2019-07-21
 updated: 2019-07-21
 ---

 Content in Nehalem is served by the [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) plugin.
 But to create content it's not necessary to deal with GraphQL queries and instead create simple markdown files.

 ## The content directory

 When starting Nehalem the first time it will create a `content` directory - and this is where the fun happens.
 If a markdown file is interpreted as post or static file depends on it's directory:

 - put posts under `content/posts`